SRGSSR/srgdataprovider-apple/docs/SERVICE_AVAILABILITY.md

 Only predefined widths and sizes are available for scaling.

-The [PlaySRG image service](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Project+-+Image+Service) is used for all image URLs*.
+The [PlaySRG image service](https://confluence.srg.beecollaboration.com/display/SRGPLAY/Project+-+Image+Service) is used for all image URLs.

-*Exception for RTS CMS image urls.
-See [#47](https://github.com/SRGSSR/srgdataprovider-apple/issues/47) for more details.